ytakefuji/openai/README.md

 # How to use generative AI systems

+A brief tutorial on generative AI for novice users.
+British Dental Journal.
+(2023).

 This is under review.

 This is a tutorial on how to use generative AI systems such as Bing.com with ChatGPT-4 and Bard for Data Science at Musashino University in Japan.